EmanuelAfessa/Rainfall_Analytics_Prediction/Readme.md

 ### Monitoring training runs with MLflow Tracking

 The experiment starts when we define MLflow context with **mlflow.start_run()**.
+An experiment multiple runs ; each with different parameters.
 The autolog function logs all parameters so it is not necessary to explicitly log parameters.
-The experiment runs are available to be analysed and compared via the following command from the root folder:
+The **experiment runs** are available to be analysed and compared via the following command from the root folder:

 ``` mlflow ui ``` <br>
 Here is an example of a preview with a custom choice of parameters :